hapytex/geek-calendar/birthdays/19280428-gene_shoemaker/bio.md

 An American geologist and one of the founders of astrogeology.
-He proved that large craters on Earth were caused by collisions with astroids instead of vulcanic activity.
+He proved that large craters on Earth were caused by collisions with asteroids instead of volcanic activity.